torresjrjr/pdssg/README.md

 pdssg can make Atom feeds from directories, with the directory's files as feed entries.
 To do this, make an "Atom seed file" as such:

-1. Note the path of the Directory.
+1. Note the path of the directory.
 2. Prepend `./feeds/` to the path.
 3. Append the `.md` file extension to the path.
 4. Create a Markdown file with the path.